jekyll/minima/_posts/2016-05-19-super-short-article.md

 ---
 layout: post
+title: >-
-title: "Some articles are just so short that we have to make the footer stick"
+  Some articles are just so _short_ that we have to make the footer stick
 categories: misc
 ---